ikvk/ecs_pattern/README.rst

     | *entities.init* - Let manager know about entities.
 KeyError are raising on access to unknown entities.

     | *entities.get_by_class* - Get all entities of the specified classes.
-Respects the order of components.
+Respects the order of entities.

     | *entities.get_with_component* - Get all entities with the specified components.